hashbangcode/vlad/README.md

 Vagrant 1.4+ comes with the Ansible provisioning tool included so there is no need to install extra plugins.

-You can also install the Vagrant Cachier plugin in order to cache apt-get and gem requests, which speeds up reprovisioning.
+You can also install the Vagrant Cachier plugin in order to cache apt-get and gem requests, which speeds up reprovisioning:

     vagrant plugin install vagrant-cachier

-To support deprovisioning you also need to install the Vagrant Triggers plugin.
+To support deprovisioning you also need to install the Vagrant Triggers plugin:

     vagrant plugin install vagrant-triggers